Mark B. RussellHead of Finance

 Mark is a former National Tax-Product Development Manager for PricewaterhouseCoopers, LLP in Washington, D.C., where he was responsible for conceiving creative corporate tax planning strategies and analyzing publicly available information to determine the applicability of those strategies.
 He was also responsible for implementing large projects and coordinating project teams and corporate personnel.

-Mark is a Certified Financial Planner (CFP).
+Mark is a Certified Financial Planner (CFP) and a Certified Exit Planning Advisor (CEPA®).
 He holds Series 79, 7 and 66 licenses from FINRA.

 - Georgetown University Law Center, LL.M. in Taxation, with distinction, 1996